nonbots/launch/core/JS170/03-intro-to-http/notes.md

 3. Today there is a rise in popularity with client-side frameworks.

 4. The URL used is determined by the applicaiton logic not the file structure on the server.
-The involves URL pattern-matching to mathc the path to a predefined 'route' which then execute some specific logic.
+The involves URL pattern-matching to match the path to a predefined 'route' which then execute some specific logic.

 # Practice Problems URL Components

 # The Request Response Cycle

+1. What are the required components of an HTTP request?
+What are the additional optional components?
+    - start-line or request line
+        - HTTP method: GET, POST, PUT, etc
+        - path (request-URI; the path to the resource and the optional parameters)
+        - HTTP version as of HTTP 1.0
+2. What are the required components of an HTTP response?
+What are the additional optional components?
+    - a status line with a status code.
+    - headers and body are option.
+(Why are headers and body optional)?

+3. What determines wheather a request should us GET or POST as its HTTP
+    - GET retrieves data from the server
+    - POST changes the data in the server
 # Summary